gruber-sciencelab/nTerminalExon/README.md

 ## Start the analysis

-The analysis workflow is divided into two different steps.
-The first one is the Preprocessing one, which contains the necessary rules to filter the sequencing files (following the quality control instructions provided in the config file).
-At the end of this step, a new design file (*design_table_quality_filtered.tsv*) is created, containing only those samples that passed the filter.
-This file is created as an output file inside PREPROCESSING module.
+The analysis workflow comprises two distinct steps.
+The initial step is Preprocessing, encompassing essential rules to filter the sequencing files, adhering to the quality control guidelines outlined in the config file.
+Upon completing this phase, a new design file (design_table_quality_filtered.tsv) is generated, housing exclusively those samples that have successfully cleared the filter criteria.
+This file is produced as an output within the PREPROCESSING module.

-To be sure that the entire process is successfully done, check the text file containing the output information, and verify that 100% of the steps are done.
+To ensure the seamless completion of the entire process, review the text file containing output information and confirm the successful execution of 100% of the steps.

 ### Step 1: Sample preprocessing